thekarlbrown/ChangeTheWorld/README.md

 incorporated error messages and PDO to aide in prevention of MySQL injection

-todo: second version without error messages and push only (maybe not push only as no real security difference)
+todo: second version without error messages and push only (maybe not push only as no real security difference), get real UI input  from someone

 --------------------------------------------

 --TO-DO/Tactics for Implementation --

+(for example, special characters in password fields vs weaker passwords for users vs certain characters not allowed. will PHP adequately protect Database with PDO?)

 change friends to followers in followers ideas